Clay County, FL

 - Update November 5, 2025- Daytime paving work is scheduled for November 11- 13, 2025, in the east and westbound lanes of Henley Road.
 Crews will also be paving on the County Road 220 bridge December 8-12, 2025.
 Drivers can expect daytime, single-lane closures and flagging operations.

-- Update October 14, 2025- Work continues on the CR 220 widening project, from Knight Box Road to Hollars Place.The project is on schedule (completion late summer, 2026), with the first portion of the bridge deck completed.
+- Update October 14, 2025- Work continues on the CR 220 widening project, from Knight Box Road to Hollars Place.The project is on schedule (completion late summer, 2026), with the first portion of the bridge deck completed in the past two weeks.
 Work will intensify in the Henley Road intersection and the Joe Johns Road areas in the upcoming months.
 Drivers should expect lane closures and possible delays as the project continues.

 - Update October 8, 2025- A County Road 220 traffic shift is planned for Monday, October 20, 2025, west of Henley Road as operations switch to the next phase of the CR220 widening and reconstruction project.
 Anticipate daily, single-lane closures with flaggers in both directions of Henley Road and County Road 220 for utility work, paving, and sidewalk placement on the north side of County Road 220.
 Two travel lanes will remain open, and all driveways will be accessible during the work.